flux-framework/flux-core/doc/man5/flux-config-ingest.rst

    ``batch-count`` key is nonzero then jobs are batched based on a counter instead.
 This is mostly useful for testing.

+buffer-size
+   (optional) Set the input buffer size for job-ingest module workers.
+   The value is string indicating the buffer size with optional SI units (e.g. "102400", "4.5M", "1024K") The default value is ``10M``.

 FROBNICATOR KEYS
 ================